xiaolaba/UNO-R1-R3-reset-circuitry/README.md

 ![hack/missing_cap_diode.JPG](hack/missing_cap_diode.JPG)

 ### makes it better
-how and why was that working, the modified circuit design the software
+how and why was that working, the modified circuit design.
+#### the software,
-8u2-burn.bat, to brun Arduino-usbserial-atmega8u2-Uno-Rev1-PID_0x0001-xiaolaba.hex to the chip
+8u2-burn.bat, to brun Arduino-usbserial-atmega8u2-Uno-Rev1-PID_0x0001-xiaolaba.hex to the chip,
-burn_arduino_com8.bat, to burn 328p.hex to mega328p, or uses Arduino IDE as well
+burn_arduino_com8.bat, to burn 328p.hex to mega328p, or uses Arduino IDE,
 [hack/UNO_Rev1_2_3_mod.pdf](hack/UNO_Rev1_2_3_mod.pdf)
+C5, replaced by a SMT diode, actually it was unknown transistor with one leg trimmed off.
 ![hack/c5_used_diode.JPG](hack/c5_used_diode.JPG)

 Arduino UNO